-Where appropriate and to the extent allowable under law, and subject to the agreement described in Part VI restricting the exchange of personally identifiable information (PII):
+Where appropriate and to the extent allowable under law,

-- The agencies may conduct joint investigations in the State of California if appropriate or if opportunity provides. - The agencies may coordinate their respective enforcement activities and assist each other with enforcement, where appropriate and to the extent allowable under law. - The agencies will make referrals of potential violations of each other's statutes, where appropriate.
+- The agencies may conduct joint investigations annually in the District of Columbia if appropriate or if opportunity provides. - The agencies may coordinate their respective enforcement activities and assist each other with enforcement-including through exchanging documents or information-where appropriate and to the extent allowable under law. - The agencies will make referrals of potential violations of each other's statutes, where appropriate.